alaminkawsar/Gallery/README.md

 # Gallery App
 The app shows a list of photos with some information.
 ## The app feature covers the following topic:
+- [x] Jetpack compose is used for UI design.
 - [x] Data fetching from the server and store in local DB:
     - [x] Retrofit for API Calling
     - [x] Background Service component